top of page

 JOE FARRELL (IRE) (2009) b g - Presenting - Luck of the Deise (IRE) (Old Vic) - Won 2NHF, hurdle and 2 chases between 2014 & 2021.
 Won the Scottish Grand National in 2018 by the narrowest of margins - a nose from Ballyoptic in what had only been his sixth race over fences.
 He never hit those heights again although he finished runner up in his prep race for the 2019 National at Newbury so he came to Aintree quietly fancied.
 He struggled and pulled up in the closing stages.
 He pulled up in the Bet 365 Gold Cup on his next start and apart from finishing third in the 2020 Midlands National showed litle thereafter.
 He did finish a very well beaten sixth in the 2020 Becher Chase and was last seen the following February in a hunter chae at Doncaster.

 MINELLA ROCCO (IRE) (2010) b g Shirocco (GER) - Petralona (USA) (Alleged (USA)) - Won 2 hurdles & 3 chases between 2015 & 2020.
-Won Irish point in 2014 and his only two hurdles in 2015.
+Won an Irish point in 2014 and his only two hurdles in 2015.
 Gained his first success over fences when he won the National Hunt Chase in 2016 beating future Gold Cup winner Native River.
 Only had three races before the 2017 Gold Cup and two of those ended with his jockey on the floor.
 However in the Gold Cup he finished second without looking like he would catch the winner Sizing John.
 He never hit those heights again.
 He was disappointing the following season and underwent wind sugery.
-He pulled up in both 2019 Grand National and Irish equivalent but the following year he did win two hunter chases.
+He pulled up in both the 2019 Grand National and Irish equivalent but the following year he did win two hunter chases.
 He was last seen finshing fifth in the 2020 Cheltenham Foxhunters.

 MONBEG NOTORIOUS (IRE) (2011) b g - Milan - Barleagh Princess (IRE) (Presenting) - Won NHF, 2 hurdles and 4 chases between 2016 & 2021.
 Won a point.
 He hit a rich vein of form when he won three chases on the bounce including the valuable Thyestes Case at Gowran in January 2018.
 He was lightly raced the following season, was unconsidered for the National and was tailed off by half way when he pulled up.
-He later won a small race at Down Royal in 2020 but suffered fatal injuireson the flat in a chase at the Punchestown Festval in May 2021.
+He later won a small race at Down Royal in 2020 but suffered fatal injuires on the flat in a chase at the Punchestown Festval in May 2021.

 NOBLE ENDEAVOUR (IRE) (2009) b g - Flemensfirth (USA) - Old Moon (IRE) (Old Vic) - Won NHF, 2 hurdles and 2 chases between 2013 & 2020.
 Useful hurdler who was ony denied a Cheltenham Festival victory by a head when he finished second in the 2015 Martin Pipe.
 He was a pretty useful chaser too winning the 2016 Paddy Power Chase at Leopardstown.
 He reached the frame in a second Festival in the Utima in 2017 and finished sixth in that years Irish Grand National.
 At Aintree he pulled up and he only raced a handful of times thereafter showing little form.
 He last raced at Gowran in January 2020.